intsystems/2023-Project-131/README.rst

 Software modules developed as part of the study
 ======================================================
 1. A python package *mylib* with all implementation `here <https://github.com/intsystems/ProjectTemplate/tree/master/src>`_.
-2. A code with all experiment visualisation `here <https://github.comintsystems/ProjectTemplate/blob/master/code/main.ipynb>`_.
-Can use `colab <http://colab.research.google.com/github/intsystems/ProjectTemplate/blob/master/code/main.ipynb>`_.
+2. A code with all experiment visualisation `here <https://github.comintsystems/ProjectTemplate/blob/master/code>`_.